JoseAndresVargas/JoseAndresVargas/README.md

 </p>

 Welcome!
-I'm Jose Vargas, a Computer Engineering student from Costa Rica passionate about technology, problem solving, and continuous learning.
+I'm Jose Vargas, a Computer Science Engineer from Costa Rica passionate about technology, problem solving, and continuous learning.

 ---

 ## 🚀 About Me

-I’m currently pursuing my Bachelor’s degree in Computer Engineering at "Instituto Tecnológico de Costa Rica" (TEC).
+I got my Bachelor’s degree in Computer Science at "Instituto Tecnológico de Costa Rica" (TEC).
 I enjoy working on academic and personal projects that challenge my creativity and help me grow as a developer.

 ---